albertoaraujoo/task-timer/README.md

 ### ⚙️ Prerequisites

 Before you begin, make sure you have Node.js and npm (or yarn) installed on your machine.
-Additionally, install the MetaMask wallet extension in your browser.

 You will also need a code editor, such as VSCode or Sublime Text, to work on the project.